Chico Police Department

 For in-progress incidents, call 9-1-1.
 For cold incidents (incidents that did not just occur and there is no immediate threat) where a weapon was used or you have suspect information, call (530) 895-4911.

 Oroville Spillway Information

 Please follow this link: Butte County Sheriff-Coroner for information regarding the Oroville Spillway.

 Message from the Chief of Police

-While we will face many challenges together, I am genuinely excited about the future of this community and department.
-As such, I am humbled, honored and blessed to serve as your chief, and to lead your law enforcement professionals in keeping Chico Beautiful, Clean and Safe.
+While we have and will face many challenges, we will do so collaboratively.
+I am genuinely excited about the future of this community because of this fact.
+As I stated when I was first appointed this position, I am humbled, honored and blessed to serve as your chief, and to lead your incredible law enforcement professionals.

 Chief of Police

 In support of the Downtown Chico Business Association’s “Hometown Holiday Hospitality Campaign”, the City has authorized a special parking meter forgiveness program through the Holidays.
 Meter forgiveness covers these Fridays in 2016: November 18, December 2, 9, 16 and 23rd.
 In addition, the following upcoming dates are also meter holidays: Thanksgiving Day, the day after Thanksgiving Day, December 24, December 25, and December 31,".
 The only aspect of parking violations that will not be ticketed on meter holidays are those that have expired meters, but are within the allotted maximum time of use for the parking stall occupied.
 All other parking enforcement will be continued.